SITE PARTNER:

 Many visitors content themselves with the ornamental lakes which are also home to turtles and a variety of water birds, the Tropical Dome and exquisite Japanese Garden which was originally part of the Japan Pavilion at Expo 88, but the gardens extend far beyond these popular attractions.

-Those with children in tow should take the excellent Hide'n'Seek Children’s Trail (which can also be interesting for the botanically challenged adult) that winds through a rainforest with sculptures and plaques to spot from the activity brochure.
+Those with children should take the excellent Hide'n'Seek Children’s Trail (which can also be interesting for the botanically-challenged adult) that winds through a rainforest with sculptures and plaques to spot from the activity brochure.

 Bonsai House, Mt Coot-tha Botanic Gardens Toowong